chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 1. Download and save 10-Ks for all firms in the sample.
 (See the next section for more details.)
 2. Loop over those files, and for each one, create your risk variables.
 (See the next section for more details.)
 3. Explore your risk variables.
-3. Explore the correlation between 2008 investment (CAPX and R&D) and 2007 technology.
-You should do this visually.
+3. Explore the correlation between 2008 investment (CAPX and R&D) and 2007 technology and 2007 risks.

-  - _Note: Because investment is the "outcome", we want the "inputs" to be measured before the 2008 fiscal year starts, which is why we use the prior year ("lagged") technology variables_
+_Note: Because investment is the "outcome", we want the "inputs" to be measured before the 2008 fiscal year starts, which is why we use the prior year ("lagged") technology variables_
-4. Explore the correlation between 2008 investment (CAPX and R&D) and 2007 risk variables you created.
-5. Bonus: Explore the relationships between investment, tech, and risks simulaneously using regressions.
-(One regression for CAPX and one for R&D.)

 ## How to actually proceed and build up your code